 Nutritional information is for turkey burgers only.
 The low-carb pita bread I used has 9 carbs but 2 grams of fiber for 7 net carbs per serving.
 Tzatziki sauce has only four carbs in one-fourth cup, and all the other sauces recommended are very low in carbs.

 Recipe adapted from Fine Cooking Grilling Volume 2.

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Serve Grilled Middle Eastern Turkey Burgers plain or inside lettuce wraps with any of the sauces listed above, and these turkey burger patties would be low-carb and Keto and good for any phase of the South Beach Diet.
-Served inside a whole wheat pita or low-carb pita they would be low-glycemic and suitable for phase 2 or 3 of South Beach and good for most moderate low-carb eating plans.
+If Grilled Middle Eastern Turkey Burgers are served plain or inside lettuce wraps with any of the sauces listed above, and these turkey burger patties would be low-carb and good for any phase of the South Beach Diet (and maybe even Keto since you’re adding extra oil to the meat and brushing them with olive oil.)
+Serving the burgers inside my favorite low-carb pita bread adds 7 net carbs, but this is still a pretty low-carb meal and also suitable for phase 2 or 3 of South Beach.

 Find More Recipes Like This One: